What is an easement?

 Whether or not you can build over it will generally depend on whether your application causes substantial interference to someone else’s rights.

-For further information on and your rights in relation to easements, or if you have a situation where access to your property is an issue, please contact our Property & Commercial Law solicitors in Bendigo on 5434 6666 or Castlemaine on 5472 1588.
+To find out what your rights are in relation to easements, or if you have a situation where access to your property is an issue, please contact our Property & Commercial Law team in Bendigo on 5434 6666 or Castlemaine on 5472 1588.